 For starters, I believed in my TRUTH…I was someone who could listen to and help others understand, work through, and find lasting solutions to pain.
 And I also believed in my MISSION…which is to optimize people’s quality of life through an integrative and proactive approach to body maintenance.
 What’s more, I had created a VISION…optimal health and wellness informed and inspired by lifelong learning and adventure.
 The key was to just get people moving, myself included.

 And so I did.
 With intense focus, drive, and renewed energy for my life and business…

 I got back into a habit of motion, specifically through hours, weeks, and months of daily yoga, mindful movement, and learning how to create and build a business and lifestyle that served myself so I could wholeheartedly serve others.
 I also shifted my perspective, recognizing that my sicknesses and disease were opportunities to follow my intuition, practice courage, and like Steve Jobs said, build the “confidence to follow my heart even when it leads me off the well-worn path.”

 Why do I share this personal story with you?
 Because during my journey, I created a “Roadmap To Recovery” and the process that I now share with clients, the world, and maybe you.
-If it’s time for a change and you’re looking for a real and lasting transformation in your life, I’d love to chat and help you create your own personalized recovery roadmap.
+If it’s time for a change and you’re looking for a real and lasting transformation in your life, I’d love to chat and help you or your team create your own personalized recovery roadmap.